 Aside from the technical concerns, I have other misgivings about snapshooter formats du jour.
 Back in 1972, I thought the 110 Pocket Instamatic was a good idea.
 The top-of-the-line Pocket Instamatic 60 was a clever little camera with a rangefinder and a sharp f/2.7 lens.
 While the 16mm Kodacolor II negative film wasn’t so great— grain was visible even on the standard small prints— Kodachrome-X (and later, Kodachrome 64) showed that the format was capable of very good image quality.
 The slides, in special 30x30mm plastic mounts intended for cute, tiny Pocket Carousel slide trays, had amazing sharpness and impact when projected on a large screen in a special Pocket Carousel projector.
 (Read more about the history of the Pocket Instamatic.)
 The pictures in my Europe Through the Front Door galleries were all made from 1970s-era 110 Kodachrome slides.
 Two very nice pictures of the Pont du Gard (#1 and #2) in France, as well as a picture of the Hana Highway on Maui, were also made from 110 slides.

 Kodak stopped making Disc film in 1998, and discontinued 126 film in 1999.
 Disc film is completely extinct, and not missed by anyone.
 126 became extinct in April 2007 (after 44 years) when Ferrania discontinued Solaris FG200, the last available 126 film.
-110 became extinct sometime in 2009 when Kodak quietly discontinued MAX Versatility 400, the last 110 film on the market (but see below).
+110 became extinct sometime in 2009 when Kodak quietly discontinued MAX Versatility 400, the last available mass-market 110 film (but see below).

 APS probably passed into the “legacy technology” category in 2002.
 Each December, Popular Photography magazine includes an annual “Top Cameras” guide that’s a pretty good cross-section of the current market.
 The last time any APS camera appeared there was in 2001.
 APS SLRs are no longer made, and the small digital camera has completely replaced the APS (and 35mm) point-and-shoot.